 How Free, Combined, and Total Chlorine Work

-When you test your pool or spa water, the free chlorine level must exceed the combined chlorine level.
+When you test your pool or spa water, it's more important for the free chlorine level to be higher than the combined chlorine level in order to sanitize the water.
 Think of free chlorine as the arsenal you need in order to keep the contaminants at bay.
 This arsenal needs to always be well-stocked and must exceed the force of the contaminants that it is combatting.

 You can look at the interplay of free, combined, and total chlorine in a number of ways.
 For one, if the total chlorine level and free chlorine level are equal (T - F = 0), no combined chlorine is present in the water.
-This means that none of the combined chlorine has been used.
+This means that none of the combined chlorine has been used, which means the water should be clean.

 Another way to figure out the combined chlorine level is to subtract the total chlorine level from the free chlorine level, provided the total chlorine is higher than the free chlorine.
 Apply the formula F - T = C.